-RA's and OA's took us swing dancing and pj parading through the dorms, all around campus, and into our first brush with Lancaster nightlife - the chameleon!
-Next stop, college classes 101: just as we began to settle into college life, we soon lamented the long gone days of easy A's ... we began to understand where F & M got its reputation and rumors spread of grade deflation.
+In the Fall of 1998, RA's and OA's took us swing dancing and PJ parading through the dorms, all around campus, and into our first brush with Lancaster nightlife - the Chameleon!
+Next stop, college classes 101: just as we began to settle into college life, we soon lamented the long gone days of easy A's ... we began to understand where F&M got its solid academic reputation and rumors spread of grade deflation.
 But no matter, we didn't worry, why?
-Because we relied on Dave Binder's worldly orientation advice: "I'm sorry, I didn't know, I'm a freshman!!"
-A large majority of us began to ponder our visceral need to go pre-med and through our Freshman seminars and Foundation classes, we learned where else our liberal arts education at F & M could lead us.
+Because we relied on Dave Binder's worldly orientation advice: "I'm sorry.
+I didn't know.
+I'm a freshman!!"
+A large majority of us began to ponder our visceral need to go pre-med and through our freshman seminars and Foundation classes, we learned where else our liberal arts education at F&M could lead us.
 Soon we began to balance our new lives filled with classes, new friends, sports practice, and the theatre.
-Together we learned the ropes of the dining hall and when it was better to visit the Common Ground.
-We learned how to cope with friends and loved ones left at home and how to begin our journey as a "fummer."
-As soon as Winter Break came, it went, and now we were left to ponder the question of to rush or not to rush, and then to go greek or not to go greek.
-We also learned that F & M never closed for snow, not even when there was two feet on the ground and class was, gasp! over 200 meters away.
-We saw friends adorned with ribbons and pins and heard others proclaim their status as GDI.
-We watched still others play games on Baker, Williamson, and Mayser and watched others race in our state of the art pool.
-Mostly, we will never forget dodging the cricket games on Hartman Green, playing endless games of Snood, purple mothers at Skull, the song Ghetto Superstar, the ever so long walk across Harrisburg Pike to the ASFC, pretzel sandwiches at Isaacs, and the alternating smells of manure and twizzlers.
-As our freshman year drew to a close, we dutifully turned over "borrowed" glasses, silverware, and cups to the D-hall; we hugged our new friends good-bye, and wondered what the next year would bring.
+Together we learned the ropes of the dining hall and at which times it was better to visit the Common Ground.
+We read through the list of cool places to eat in the area in the Nevonia.
+We coped with friends and loved ones left at home by keeping in touch through emails and AIM such a new concept back then.
+And we scoured the pages of the original Facebook to see all of our new classmates.
+We were learning how to begin our journey as a "Fummer."
+As soon as Winter Break came, it went.
+And now we were left to ponder the question of to rush or not to rush, and then to go Greek or not to go Greek.
+We also learned that F&M never closed for snow, not even when there was two feet on the ground and class was (gasp!) more than 200 meters away.
+We saw friends adorned with ribbons and pins, dancing away at Rock-A-Like, as others proclaimed their status as GDI.
+We cheered on our teams on Baker, Williamson, and Mayser, while others raced in our state-of-the-art pool.
+Mostly, we will never forget dodging the cricket and Frisbee games on Hartman Green, fending off the possessed campus squirrels, playing endless games of Snood, lying out on the Quad, waiting for a washing machine to free up, purple mothers at Skull, the song Ghetto Superstar, the ever so long walk across Harrisburg Pike to the ASFC, pretzel sandwiches at Isaac's, our first dorm lottery, and the alternating smells of manure and twizzlers.
+As our freshman year drew to a close, we dutifully turned over "borrowed" glasses, silverware, and cups to the D-hall; we hugged good-bye to our new friends, and wondered what the next year would bring.
+In May '99, as we left F&M for our first summer away, gasoline at Turkey Hill cost 83 cents!